 Let us find out how?

 - Incidental.
-Contamination with pesticide residues, animal droppings, insect larvae getting mixed by accident.
+Contamination with pesticide residues, animal droppings, insect larvae getting mixed by accident are some of the key types of incidental turmeric adulteration.

 - Intentional.
 Deliberate addition of completely different compounds or materials.
 For example, sand, sawdust, chalk dust, chemicals, and industrial dyes for unfair gain.